Home

 BPF Filter bank, H-mode mixer/Roofing Xtal filters and USB- I2C bus control module

-Martein’s Front End project comprises two main units:
+The Front End subsystem comprises two main units:

-- H- mode mixer, SSB and CW Roofing Xtal filters unit.
+- H- mode mixer, Diplexer and SSB and CW Roofing Xtal filters box unit.

 The Band Pass Filter bank includes filter boards for 160m-80m-40m-30m-20m-17m- 15m-12m-10m and 6m plus two extra slots for Spare bands, I2C Bus control board, Step attenuator board and 9MHz IF Notch board.